ObamaFoundation/actions/deploy-azure-preview/README.md

 # Deploy preview app to Azure

 Deploys preview app to Azure Webapp.
-Uses a Webapp slot that matches the GH branch, except for production which doesn't use a slot.
+Uses a Webapp slot that should match the GH branch, except for production which doesn't use a slot.

 See the [action.yml](./action.yml) file for parameter info.